The long tailpipe: Carbon footprint in the United States

 The following table shows a representative sample of cities within each of the three categories of emissions intensity used in the UCS study, showing the corresponding miles per gallon equivalent for each city as compared to the greenhouse gas emissions of a gasoline-powered car:

 An analysis of EPA power plant data from 2016 showed improvement in mpg-equivalent ratings of electric cars for nearly all regions, with a national weighted average of 80 mpg for electric vehicles.
 The regions with the highest ratings include upstate New York, New England, and California at over 100 mpg, while only Oahu, Wisconsin, and part of Illinois and Missouri are below 40 mpg, though still higher than nearly all gasoline cars.

+This information has been updated in 2025 by the ICCT, an international, independent non-profit research organization.
+In 2025, in most major cities, battery powered electric vehicles in normal operation use 25% or even less of the internal combustion engine.
+According to the ICCT, battery powered electric vehicles use about 70% less energy than internal combustion engine vehicles.

 Criticism

 The long tailpipe has been the target of criticism, ranging from claims that many estimates are methodologically flawed to estimates that state that electricity generation in the United States will become less carbon-intensive over time.
 Tesla Motors CEO Elon Musk published his own criticism of the long tailpipe.

 The extraction and refining of carbon based fuels and its distribution is in itself an energy intensive industry contributing to CO2 emissions.
 In 2007 U.S. refineries consumed 39353 million kWh, 70769 million lbs of steam and 697593 million cubic feet of Natural Gas.
 And the refining energy efficiency for gasoline is estimated to be, at best, 87.7%.